alexchooys/Credit-Risk---Loan-Default-Prediction/README.md

 | `DataVisualization_Diary.txt` | Dashboard story, layout rationale |
 | `ModelDeployment_Diary.txt` | joblib vs pickle decision, reproducibility steps |
 | `ProjectIteration_Diary.txt` | Feedback received, next steps, identified improvements |

 ---
+## Limitations & Future Work

+### Limitations

+- **Sample selection bias:** The dataset includes only approved loans, meaning rejected applicants and their outcomes are not observed.
+This limits the model’s ability to fully represent the applicant population.

+- **Self-reported data quality:** Variables such as annual income may contain inaccuracies or overstatements, introducing noise into the model.

+- **Limited feature scope:** The dataset does not include macroeconomic factors (e.g., unemployment rate, interest rate environment) that can significantly influence default behavior.

+- **Class imbalance:** Default events are relatively rare, making it difficult to achieve high recall without increasing false positives.

+- **Potential information leakage in Full model:** Features like loan grade and interest rate may already reflect internal risk assessments, reducing the model’s independence.

+---

+### Future Work

+- Incorporate macroeconomic variables to capture broader economic conditions
+- Apply model explainability techniques (e.g., SHAP values) to improve interpretability
+- Explore advanced imbalance handling methods such as focal loss or resampling techniques
+- Extend the model to include rejected applications (if data becomes available)
+- Deploy as a standalone web application (e.g., Streamlit) for improved accessibility

+---